hirak99/yabsnap/README.md

 # Only root.conf's `20221006143047` will be deleted.
 yabsnap batch-delete --indicator S --end 2022-10-06_15:30  # :00 is understood
 ```

+### `yabsnap rollback PATH|TIMESTAMP [--noconfirm]`

+Shows a rollback script, interactively confirms, and executes it.

+If you are a person who likes taking heavy risks, you can skip the confirmation
+with `... --noconfirm`.

 ### `yabsnap rollback-gen PATH|TIMESTAMP`
 Generates a script for rolling back.